AtharvaTiwari56/Sandwiches/Recipe.md

 5. Brush 1/2 tsp of butter evenly over it.

-6. Heat a non-stick griddle, put 1/2 tsp of butter for cooking and place the sandwich on it with the buttered side facing upwards.
+6. Heat a non-stick griddle, put 1/2 tsp of butter for cooking and place the sandwich on it with the buttered side facing upwards and cook on a medium flame till it turns golden brown in color from both the sides.

+7.Cut the sandwich diagonally into 2 equal portions.

+8. Repeat steps 2 to 7 to make 3 more sandwiches.

+9. Your sandwiches are ready to be served!